Seafarers and OFWs are modern day heroes. Our remittances help not only our family but country as well.

 10. Repatriation Assistance Program

 Sometimes, really bad things happen in the country we work in.
-Civil unrest, war or natural calamities, these events disrupts the normal way OFWs work.
+Civil unrest, war, or natural calamities, these events disrupt the normal way OFWs work.

-That’s why, OWWA introduces Repatriation Assistance Program to expedite the return of our overseas Filipinos.
+That’s why, OWWA introduced Repatriation Assistance Program to expedite the return of our overseas Filipinos.

 Also known as Emergency Repatriation, it hastens the processes needed for bringing back distressed OFWs including human remains.